Shea Kerry: Early years

-Los Angeles History
+Los Angeles history

 Shea Kerry was accepted as an actor and a choreographer of the teen ensemble, American Youth on Stage, which produced fashion and theatrical shows throughout Los Angeles.
 His mentors and creators of the group were Ed Diamond and Lance Lenon, both long-time performers from the national circuit.
 Diamond and Lenon guided Kerry's early career, and at age 18 they assigned Kerry as the manager and talent coordinator of their company, New Concept Casting which provided talent for Columbia Pictures which produced The Discovery Project.
 One of those films won the Academy Award for Best Short Film.

 Kerry continued his professional career with acting and directing in the touring company of A Christmas Carol and by appearing in the film Norma Jean & Marilyn (1996) starring Ashley Judd.
 Kerry was the choreographer and one of the producers for the Angel Awards in the Embassy Room of the Ambassador Hotel, the site of the assassination of Robert F. Kennedy on June 4, 1968.

 "We changed into our costumes in the cramped and dingy pantry, and those of us who knew its sad legacy were silent", Kerry said.

-Kerry continued to teach Ballroom dancing to the children of The United Way and The Leukemia Society which gave him the DJ of the Year Award.
-"Children are the most fun to teach", he once said.
+Kerry continued to teach ballroom dancing to the children of The United Way and The Leukemia Society which gave him the DJ of the Year Award.

 Kerry appeared on the situation comedy, with Michael J. Fox and in the Robert Carradine film, Number One with a Bullet (1987) with Billy Dee Williams.
 Kerry said ten years later, "I was playing an assault trooper with a big heavy gun, and I was so excited to be working with Robert Carradine that I wanted to really give it my all.
 When the director called action, I ran full out down the wet grassy hill with the heavy gun, and I immediately fell on my face, sliding all the way down the hill to come to a stop right in front of the camera and the entire crew.
 The director yelled, "Cut!
 What was that?"